gonzalezkrause/siloha/README.md

 log.warn('This is a warn message') log.error('This is an error message')

+log.nestedMsg('This is a nested message') log.nestedAlert('This is a nested alert message') log.nestedWarn('This is a nested warn message') log.nestedError('This is a nested error message')

 log.debug('This is a debug message') log.dbgAlert('This is a debug alert message') log.dbgWarn('This is a debug warn message')